 The first criterion for adding value is to avoid duplicating the work of others.
 The Commissioner seeks out areas where her independence can enable progress on difficult or contested topics, and where she is likely to be able to make practical, effective recommendations.

 New Zealand's native birds

-The kiwi is New Zealand’s most iconic species, but continues to decline on the mainland, as do many of our other birds.
-Following on from the Commissioner’s previous work on pest control and conservation land management, an investigation into the future of kiwi and other native birds in the wild has been initiated.
+The kiwi is New Zealand’s most iconic species, yet along with many of our other native birds it continues to decline in the wild.
+Threats to native birds include introduced predators and reduced habitat.
+Following on from her previous work on pest control and conservation land management, the Commissioner has begun an investigation into what the future might hold for our native birds.